-- Scanning of the NEOCP every 2 minutes.
-New cases or old cases just updated are immediately run
+- Scanning of the NEOCP every 2 minutes, with the immediate run of new cases or old cases just updated

 - Computation and sampling of the Admissible Region using a 2-dimensional representation in the range/range-rate plane with a grid or a spider web (used when there exists a reliable nominal solution, it samples a neighborhood of the nominal range/range-rate by following the level curves of the quadratic approximation of the target function)

-- Computation of the Manifold Of Variations, obtaining a set of virtual asteroids
+- Computation of the Manifold Of Variations (MOV), obtaining a set of virtual asteroids

 - Propagation of the virtual asteroids in the future (currently for 30 days)